your French knitting companion

 Same person wearing close-fit 2-inch ease versus oversized 6-inch ease sweater

-Close-fitting: 0-2 inches of ease at bust.
+Close-fitting: 0โ€“2 inches of ease at bust.
 The fabric skims your body.
+Works best in knit fabrics with some stretch or drape.

-Standard fit: 2-4 inches of ease.
+Standard fit: 2โ€“4 inches of ease.
 Comfortable, not tight or loose.
+The most common choice for everyday sweaters.

 Frequently Asked Questions

 How do I measure my bust for knitting?
-Wrap tape measure around the fullest part of your bust, parallel to the floor.
-Keep it snug but not compressing.
-This is your primary sizing measurement.
+Wrap a flexible tape measure around the fullest part of your bust, keeping it parallel to the floor at all points โ€” including the back, where it tends to droop if you're measuring alone.
+Keep the tape snug against your body but not compressing your skin.
+Breathe normally.
+This measurement is your primary sizing number for almost every sweater pattern.

 Ready to Use Your Measurements?